 Modica Market, Seaside – At this adorable gourmet grocery, you’ll find meals-to-go, beer and wine, baked goods, sundries, and meat.

-Goatfeathers Seafood Market, Blue Mountain Beach and Seagrove – My first and only stop for fresh seafood.
+Shrimper’s Seafood Market– My first and only stop for fresh seafood.
 Stocking some vegetables, bread, dips, and sauces, this is a one-stop market for getting dinner on the table.